reclaimprotocol/reclaim-js-sdk/README.md

 3. **Status URL**: This URL (logged to the console) can be used to check the status of the claim process.
 It's useful for tracking the progress of verification.

-4. **Verification**: The `onSuccessCallback` is called when verification is successful, providing the proof data.
+4. **Verification**: The `onSuccess` is called when verification is successful, providing the proof data.

-5. **Handling Failures**: The `onFailureCallback` is called if verification fails, allowing you to handle errors gracefully.
+5. **Handling Failures**: The `onFailure` is called if verification fails, allowing you to handle errors gracefully.

 ## Advanced Configuration